GabrielAlmeidaFlores/AWS-Certified-Associate/Elastic Compute Cloud (EC2) Advanced/README.md

 | **Additional Key Points** | **Placement Group Creation:** Must be created before launching instances.
 Cannot add existing instances. <br> **Instance Types:** Not all instance types support placement groups. <br> **Resizing Limitations:** Cannot merge or move instances between placement groups after launch. <br> **Capacity Considerations:** May fail if insufficient capacity in the AZ.                  | **Placement Group Creation:** Must be created before launching instances.
 Cannot add existing instances. <br> **Instance Types:** Not all instance types support placement groups. <br> **Resizing Limitations:** Cannot merge or move instances between placement groups after launch. <br> **Capacity Considerations:** May fail if insufficient capacity in the AZ. | **Placement Group Creation:** Must be created before launching instances.
 Cannot add existing instances. <br> **Instance Types:** Not all instance types support placement groups. <br> **Resizing Limitations:** Cannot merge or move instances between placement groups after launch. <br> **Capacity Considerations:** May fail if insufficient capacity in the AZ. |
 | **Best Practices**        | **Use for:** Tightly coupled workloads needing low latency and high throughput. <br> **Launch Timing:** Launch all instances simultaneously for optimal placement. <br> **Monitoring:** Use CloudWatch to monitor performance.                                                                                                                                                          | **Use for:** Fault-tolerant workloads with a small number of instances. <br> **Launch Timing:** N/A <br> **Monitoring:** Use CloudWatch to monitor performance.                                                                                                                                                                                                        | **Use for:** Large-scale, distributed applications requiring fault isolation and scalability. <br> **Launch Timing:** N/A <br> **Monitoring:** Use CloudWatch to monitor performance.                                                                                                                                                                                  |
 | **Limitations**           | **AZ Constraints:** Limited to a single AZ. <br> **Instance Type Restrictions:** Some instance types may not support placement groups. <br> **Dedicated Hosts:** Not compatible with dedicated hosts or instances.                                                                                                                                                                      | **AZ Constraints:** Can span multiple AZs but limited to 7 instances per AZ. <br> **Instance Type Restrictions:** Some instance types may not support placement groups. <br> **Dedicated Hosts:** Not compatible with dedicated hosts or instances.                                                                                                                    | **AZ Constraints:** Limited to a single AZ. <br> **Instance Type Restrictions:** Some instance types may not support placement groups. <br> **Dedicated Hosts:** Not compatible with dedicated hosts or instances.                                                                                                                                                     |

+## EC2 Enhanced Networking

+Enhanced Networking is a feature on Amazon EC2 that enables higher performance, lower latency, and more consistent network performance for your instances.
+It achieves this by leveraging advanced network virtualization technologies, such as Single Root I/O Virtualization (SR-IOV), to bypass the hypervisor and provide direct access to the network hardware.
+This results in improved packet-per-second (PPS) performance, lower jitter, and reduced latency compared to traditional networking.

+Enhanced Networking is particularly beneficial for applications that require high network performance, such as high-performance computing (HPC), real-time data processing, and latency-sensitive workloads.

+Enhanced Networking Key Concepts:

+- **What is Enhanced Networking**: Enhanced Networking is a feature that improves network performance on EC2 instances by using SR-IOV, a hardware virtualization technology that allows direct access to the network interface card (NIC) from the instance, bypassing the hypervisor.

+- **How Does Enhanced Networking Work**: Enhanced Networking relies on SR-IOV to provide direct access to the physical network adapter.
+Here’s how it works:

+  - **Traditional Networking**: Network traffic passes through the hypervisor, which introduces overhead and can lead to higher latency and lower performance.

+  - **Enhanced Networking**: With SR-IOV, the instance has direct access to the physical NIC, bypassing the hypervisor.
+This reduces overhead and improves performance.

+- **Benefits of Enhanced Networking**

+  - **Higher Bandwidth**: Supports up to 100 Gbps, depending on the instance type.

+  - **Lower Latency**: Reduces network latency by bypassing the hypervisor.

+  - **Improved PPS**: Handles more packets per second, which is critical for high-throughput workloads.

+  - **Consistent Performance**: Provides more predictable network performance with lower jitter.

+  - **No Additional Cost**: Enhanced Networking is available at no extra charge.